-This healthy coffee banana smoothie recipe is the perfect healthy breakfast on-the-go.
-Packed with nutrients and flavor, it’s sure to keep you full and satisfied.
+This healthy coffee banana smoothie recipe is vegan, gluten-free, and dairy-free!
+An easy breakfast on-the-go that’s packed with oats, chia seeds, coffee, and more good-for-you ingredients that are sure to keep you full and satisfied.

 So basically everyone… right?

 I am SO excited to be bringing this healthy coffee banana smoothie recipe to the blog for a few reasons.